Entropy-based models to randomize real-world hypergraphs: Results

-Deriving an explicit expression for the filling threshold in the case of the HCM is a rather difficult task; still, we can proceed in a purely numerical fashion and individuate the value of the density of 1s in the incidence matrix guaranteeing that the minimum, expected hyperdegree amounts to 1: as evident from Fig.~\ref{fig3}, such a threshold still lies in the right tail of the trends induced by the HCM - although its, precise, numerical value depends on those of the fitnesses.
+Panel a of Fig.~\ref{fig5} depicts the (analytical) trend of $\langle N_\emptyset\rangle/L=\sum_{\alpha=1}^Lp_\emptyset^\alpha/L=\overline{p_\emptyset}$ (solid line): as in the case of the RHM, its agreement with the numerical estimations (dots) confirms the correctness of our formula.
+Deriving an explicit expression for the filling threshold in the case of the HCM is a rather difficult task; still, we can proceed in a purely numerical fashion and individuate the value of the density of $1$s in the incidence matrix guaranteeing that the expected number of empty hyperedges (divided by $L$) amounts to $1$ (divided by $L$): although its, precise, numerical value depends on the values of the fitnesses, such a threshold still lies in the right tail of the trend induced by the HCM and reads $p_f^\text{HCM}\simeq 0.032$ (see panel a of Fig.~\ref{fig5}).